edditdev/veety/README.md

 # VEETY - Remote Access Trojan 🐀 BETA

 Welcome to **VEETY - R.A.T**! 🚀 This repository introduces an innovative and user-friendly Remote Access Tool (R.A.T) that redefines the way you interact with remote systems.
+<H2>Hassle-Free Networking | No PORT forwarding and NETWORK configurations R.A.T</H2>

 <p> !!
 IT'S BETA - JOIN TO OUR COMMUNITY and BE A EARLY MEMBER! </p>
 [![Join Our Discord Community](https://img.shields.io/badge/Join%20Our%20Community-Click%20Here-1E90FF?style=for-the-badge)](https://discord.gg/y3XxfqmmqZ)

 ![VEETY Screenshot](https://i.imgur.com/fzMQJio.gif)